-2021 2020 \$'000 \$'000 Exploration and evaluation expenditure acquired 13,648 13,648 Other exploration and evaluation expenditure capitalised 77,327 75,838 Restoration costs (Note 3.2.2) 864 748 Accumulated impairment of exploration and evaluation expenditure (30,868) (30,868) Total exploration & evaluation expenditure 60,971 59,366
+2022 \$'000 2021 \$'000 Exploration and evaluation expenditure acquired 13,648 13,648 Other exploration and evaluation expenditure capitalised 81,415 77,327 Restoration costs (Note 3.2.2) 655 864 Accumulated impairment of exploration and evaluation expenditure (30,868) (30,868) Total exploration & evaluation expenditure 64,850 60,971

-As noted in the directors' report, in respect of ATP 813P, ATP 814P and ATP 854P Permits, the Group has variously lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Resources prior to the expiry date of the respective Permits.
+As noted in the directors' report, in respect of ATP 813P, ATP 814P and ATP 854P Permits, the Group has lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Resources prior to the expiry date of the respective Permits.
 Tenure for these permits continue in force until determination is made by the Department of Resources.
 The Group is not aware of any reasons why these Permits will not be renewed.
-Furthermore, EP 200, EP 205 and EP 207 expire on 15 February 2022.
-These Permits are under suspension as granted by the government as a result of ongoing delays in approval processes from Government and now COVID19 access restrictions.
-The suspension is in place until February 2022 by which time several outstanding issues for exploration may be resolved.
+Furthermore, EP 200, EP 205 and EP 207 expire on 15 February 2023.
+These Permits are under suspension as granted by the government as a result of ongoing delays in approval processes from Government and COVID19.
+The suspension is in place until February 2023 by which time several outstanding issues for exploration may be resolved.
 In the absence of such approval process resolution a further suspension may be sought.